orangeGoran/elastic-api/readme.md

-# Using elasticsearch to make querying faster
+# Using Elasticsearch to make querying faster

-Just a simple project that compare speed efficiency of search algorithm between elasticsearch and postgres.
+Just a simple project that compare speed efficiency of search algorithm between Elasticsearch (cluster and single endpoint) and postgres (just single endpoint).

 ## Getting started